day8/lein-git-inject/README.md

 Please be aware of the following:
   - if no matching tag is found then `the computed version` will be `git-version-tag-not-found`
   - this middleware obtains the "ambient git context" by shelling out to the `git` executable.
 If this executable is not in the PATH, then you'll see messages on `stderr` and `the computed version` will be `git-command-not-found`
-  - this design has one potential dark/confusing side which you'll probably want to guard against: misspelling your tag.
-Let's say you tag with `ersion/1.2.3` (can you see the typo?) which means the regex won't match, the tag will be ignored, and an earlier version tag (one without a typo) will be used.
-Which is not what you intended.
-And that's bad.
-To guard against this, you'll want to add a trigger (GitHub Action ?) to your repo to verify/assert that any tags added conform to a small set of allowable cases like `version/*` or `doc/.*`.
-That way, any misspelling will be flagged because the tag would fail to match an acceptable, known structure.
-Something like that
   - `lein release` will massage the `version` in your `defproject` in unwanted ways unless you take specific actions to stop it (see the "Annotated Example" below)

 ## The Two Steps